Hoover Dam

 Surrounding the base of the monument is a terrazzo floor embedded with a "star map".
 The map depicts the Northern Hemisphere sky at the moment of President Roosevelt's dedication of the dam.
 This is intended to help future astronomers, if necessary, calculate the exact date of dedication.[73][89]
 The 30-foot-high (9.1 m) bronze figures, dubbed "Winged Figures of the Republic", were both formed in a continuous pour.
 To put such large bronzes into place without marring the highly polished bronze surface, they were placed on ice and guided into position as the ice melted.[90]
 Hansen's bas-relief on the Nevada elevator tower depicts the benefits of the dam: flood control, navigation, irrigation, water storage, and power.
 The bas-relief on the Arizona elevator depicts, in his words, "the visages of those Indian tribes who have inhabited mountains and plains from ages distant."

-This article uses material from the Wikipedia article "Hoover Dam", which is released under the Creative Commons Attribution-Share-Alike License 3.0
+This article uses material from the Wikipedia article "Hoover Dam", and official tourism resources for the Hoover Dam, which is released under the Creative Commons Attribution-Share-Alike License 3.0

 Mariordo (Mario Roberto Durán Ortiz), CC BY-SA 4.0, via Wikimedia Commons ; Image Size Adjusted